tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/操作指南/数据迁移（新版）/使用 DTS 迁移数据_intl_en.md

 5. On the task verification page, verify the task.
 After the verification is passed, click **Start Task**.
     If the verification failed, fix the problem as instructed in [Database Connection Check](https://intl.cloud.tencent.com/document/product/571/42552) and initiate the verification task again.
  - Failed: It indicates that a check item fails and the task is blocked.
 You need to fix the problem and run the verification task again.
  - Alarm: It indicates that a check item doesn't completely meet the requirements, and the task can be continued, but the business will be affected.
-You need to assess whether to ignore the alarm or fix the problem and continue the task based on the alarm message.
+Before continuing the task, you need to assess whether to ignore the alarm or fix the problem as prompted.
 ![](https://qcloudimg.tencent-cloud.cn/raw/acb446cee2725f999c8ced3614e85f2d.png)
 6. Return to the data migration task list, and you can see that the task has entered the **Preparing** status.
 After 1–2 minutes, the data migration task will be started.
    - Select **Full migration**: Once completed, the task will be stopped automatically.